-This Total Learning course consists of three key phases, all explained during a 1 hour virtual kick off session, which includes Q&A:
+This Total Learning course consists of three key stages, all explained during a 1-hour virtual kick off session, which includes a Q&A session:

-- Digital Essential Learning - upto 20 hours completed over a minimum of four weeks
+- Digital stage - up to 20 hours completed over a minimum of four weeks

-- Apply for Exam – 3 hours and 15 minutes
+- Exam – 3 hours examination and 15 minutes reading time

-During the digital phase, learners will work through online content exploring the complete APM PMQ syllabus through a series of modules.
+During the Digital stage, learners will work through online content exploring the complete APM PMQ syllabus through a series of modules.

-The digital content follows a linear lifecycle approach telling the story of project management, along the way; learners will gain exposure to exam questions and reflective activities to consider how the project management theory translates to their workplace.
+The Digital content follows a linear lifecycle approach, telling the story of project management.
+Along the way, learners will cover exam questions and reflective activities to consider how project management theory translates to their workplace.